Abella de la Conca

-Abella de la Conca is a village and municipi in the province of Lleida in the county of Pallars Jussà and the autonomous community of Catalonia, Spain.
-The municipality is situated on the eastern bank of the Tremp Basin.
+It is situated on the eastern bank of the Tremp Basin.
 It comprises the high valleys of the Abella River tributary of the Conques river on its right bank and of the Rams River.
 The valley of the latter is sandwiched between the Boumort and Carreu mountains.
 In addition to the Tremp Basin, it comprises a section of the Puials River valley.
 A portion of the village houses are semi-excavated in the rock.

+History

+The origins of the town of Abella de la Conca are formed around its castle, which was the center of its barony in the 11th century.
+It was located on top of the rock dominating the valley, where access to the Conca Dellà was controlled.